Charm-quark pole mass from HERA Combined and LHCb charm production data: Summary

-In this next-to-leading order QCD analysis we show the central role of charm-quark mass in the improvement of uncertainty band of gluon distribution and QCD fit-quality, when it is considered as an extra free parameter at the pQCD level.
+In this NNLO pQCD analysis, we presented the central role of charm-quark pole mass $m_c^{\rm pole}$ in the improvement of uncertainty band of gluon distribution and QCD fit-quality, when it is considered as an extra free parameter of the pQCD Lagrangian.

-Standard LHAPDF library files of all fit processes in this QCD analysis are available and can be obtained via e-mail from the author.
+Standard LHAPDF library files of all fit processes are available and can be obtained via e-mail from the authors.